dannyjanani/BattleOfTheBands/README.md

 ## Project Requirements

 * One distinct instrument per group member.
-** Example: Bass Guitar and Guitar are different instruments.
+  * Example: Bass Guitar and Guitar are different instruments.
-** Example: Drum Sticks may be used but not with direct strikes.
+  * Example: Drum Sticks may be used but not with direct strikes.

 ## Provided Materials

+* Audio Shield for each group member.
+* Teensy3 Audio Shield
+* Additional materials such as sensors, protoshields, or other components have to be purchased by the team.
+* Max Budget: $20 per team member.

+## Restrictions

+* Cannot play the song from the audio file directly
+* Song cannot contain inappropriate lyrics
+* No mosh pits
+* No crowd surfing